-a.
-In the Monitor tab, click Ion Chef ▶ ○ Refresh.
+- a.
+In the Monitor tab, click Ion Chef > Auto Refresh. - b.
+Click Stop Refresh to turn the Auto Refresh feature off.

 Review the Planned Run settings

 In the Monitor tab you can review the Planned Run settings for a run in progress.